DanGooding/koka-zero/README.md

 # Koka Zero

-Reimplementatin of core [Koka](https://koka-lang.github.io), compiling to [LLVM-IR](https://llvm.org/docs/LangRef.html), for my third-year dissertation.
+Reimplementation of core [Koka](https://koka-lang.github.io), compiling to [LLVM-IR](https://llvm.org/docs/LangRef.html), for my third-year dissertation.

-This uses Algebraic Subtyping rather than Koka's Hindley-Milner inference with effect rows, since the former can give a precise effect to each subexpression of a program, which enables` some optimisations.
+This uses Algebraic Subtyping rather than Koka's Hindley-Milner inference with effect rows, since the former can give a precise effect to each subexpression of a program, which enables some optimisations.

 ## Example (a generator producing the Fibonacci sequence)
 ```koka